 There was a time when I befriended a local and when he found out that I’m from the Philippines, he immediately exclaimed,

 “Your place is dangerous.
 That is where Abu Sayyaf lives!”

-The more frequent I went ashore and enjoy myself, the more confidence and experience I acquired.
+The more frequently I went ashore and enjoyed the outdoors, the more confidence and experience I acquired.
 And besides, if you are planning to travel abroad with your family soon, might as well practice dealing with the difficulties now to have a smoother ride later in life.

 5. It’s the Law!

 With the implementation of the Maritime Labor Convention (MLC Rules), seafarers are entitled to go ashore as part of their rights on board.

 According to MLC 2006 Rules, Title 2- Conditions of Employment, Regulation 2.4 Entitlement to Leave,

 “Seafarers shall be granted shore leave to benefit their health and well-being and with the operational requirements of their positions.”

 6. Free Wi-Fi